 Cryptocurrencies are stored in a virtual wallet which contain both public and private keys which are linked.
-When a person wants to send you cryptocurrency they will send it to the public key, you then use your private key (similar to a password you use for any account) to prove you own the public key which has had the cryptocurrency sent to it.
-Once this is done your wallet will now show a new value.
-When you send cryptocurrency to a person’s public key you are essentially giving away ownership of that cryptocurrency and the transaction will be forever recorded in the blockchain.
-It all relates to the function of handing over physical cash to another person to put in their physical wallet the only difference being there is an indisputable transaction record kept of the event.
+When a person sends cryptocurrency to another person, they will send it to their public key, the private key (similar to a password used for any account) is then used to access the wallet which has had the cryptocurrency sent to it.
+When cryptocurrency is sent to another person’s public key, ownership of that cryptocurrency is given away and the transaction forever recorded in the blockchain.
+It all relates to the function of handing over physical cash to another person to put in their physical wallet, with the only difference being there is an indisputable transaction record kept of the event.

+Each transaction made is confirmed in the blockchain by miners and a small pre-determined fee is paid to said miners for the use of their computers and energy.
+When making a transaction a user has the option to pay a higher fee for a faster transaction.
+The time of each transaction depends on the computational power and efficiency of the blockchain that the cryptocurrency is operating on; this ranges from a few seconds to a few hours.
+Bitcoin’s blockchain operates over millions of computers with large mining facilities located around the world usually where electricity is cheap as cryptography is energy intensive.
+This concept is contrastingly different to that of traditional financial institutions who can often charge significant fees on particularly international transactions, place limitations on customers, and take several days to transfer funds Bitcoin and other altcoins are an asset class of their own, however have been likened to assets such as gold, where there is a controlled and finite amount determined by the software code which can only be altered with the consensus of the public mining community.
+Cryptocurrency valuations can fluctuate heavily as a result of them being unregulated and in the hands of the public, accurate forecasting and models are difficult o create as there are no fundamentals based on earnings, or other meaningful metrics.
+Traditional ‘pump and dump’ schemes, insider trading and cartels are rampant in the market.
+Furthermore, unlike stock markets, where a sharp fall resulting from heavy sell off-will trigger a trading halt, cryptocurrencies have no such mechanisms and are valued based on momentary supply and demand.

 What is the likely impact?

 It is foreseeable in the future that the current format of blockchain based cryptocurrencies or a derivative of it will make its way into the mainstream.
 The main question is whether it takes the form of decentralised or centralised.
-A decentralised platform allows users the freedom to send and receive payments of a currency that is not controlled and manipulated by a government to suit there needs but of a collective goal by users across the world.
-The downside to this is with no government to back the coin its value can increase and decrease rapidly with no real control.
+A decentralised platform allows users the freedom to send and receive payments internationally that is not traceable or controlled by governments or other private entities. .

-If each country was to make their own cryptocurrency and blockchain with no physical currency they would have complete oversight of every transaction made by every individual or business meaning that “cash economy” (tax-free) would cease to exist.
-It also raises the questions of privacy as government would no doubt use it to monitor its citizens.
+If each country were to make their own cryptocurrency and blockchain with no physical currency they would have complete oversight of every transaction made by every individual or business meaning that “cash economy” (tax-free) would cease to exist.
+It also raises the questions of privacy as government would for surveillance of its citizens.

-A worldwide centralised cryptocurrency seems hard to conceive as so many factors go into what makes a fiat currency operate.
-Just as 1 AUD can buy a loaf of bread in one country it can’t in another.
-The same goes for 1 unit of a cryptocurrency relative to whatever goods or service and individual wants to purchase.
-Too many variants exist in the make up of a country to suggest 1 currency could suit all these include GDP, social policies, security and more.
+A worldwide centralised cryptocurrency seems hard to conceive as so many factors go into what makes a fiat currency operate and too many variants exist in the make up of a country to suggest one currency could suit all these, including GDP, social policies, security and so on.